 One popular upcoming festival is Hinamatsuri, or “Girl’s Day.”
 Some people flock to Japan to experience a wonderful and unique hinamatsuri festival firsthand.
 However, it is still possible to celebrate this joyous occasion from afar with some help from Bokksu’s delicious assortment of Japanese snacks.

 What Is Hinamatsuri?

 Hinamatsuri is also known as “Girl’s Day” or “Doll’s Day. ” On hinamatsuri, Japanese families celebrate their young daughters by praying for their health, good fortune, and prosperity.
 It is one of Japan’s five sekku, or seasonal, festivals.
-These sekku festivals are celebrated on the first day of the first month (1/1), third day of the third month (3/3), fifth day of the fifth month (5/5), and so on.
+These sekku festivals are celebrated on the first day of the first month (1/1), the third day of the third month (3/3), the fifth day of the fifth month (5/5), and so on.
 As the third sekku festival, hinamatsuri is celebrated annually on March 3rd.

 This began during the Heian Period (794–1185), when people celebrated a similar festival where they prayed for good fortune.
 People would place straw or paper dolls on a raft and push them away down the river, as they believed the dolls would carry away any evil spirits and calamity with them.
 During the Edo Period (1603-1868), people began displaying these dolls in their home.

 The celebration of hinamatsuri has evolved within Japanese culture since it originated thousands of years ago.
 While some people still construct dolls and send them floating down rivers, most Japanese people celebrate by arranging hina dolls in their homes.
 Hina dolls are often passed down from generation to generation, but a new set may be purchased when a daughter is born.
 Whether it is a store-bought or heirloom set, families will make sure their daughter has a set of hina dolls before their first hinamatsuri.